 Medications:

 Antidepressant medications can often help reduce the symptoms of bulimia; the only FDA approved medication specifically for this is Prozac.
 Doctors, however, are allowed to prescribe other antidepressants at his or her discretion.
 The antidepressants can treat feelings of depression and anxiety that can often cause bulimia.
+Hospitalization.
+In most cases, bulimia can be treated without entering a hospital, but if an individual has severe medical complications resulting from the bulimia, hospitalization is necessary, either in a medical or psychiatric ward.
+There are specialized eating disorder clinics available.

 Self-help.
 There are things that a person affected by bulimia can and should do on their own to keep up the treatment; it is important that an individual know everything about bulimia there is to know.
 First of all, stick to the treatment plan; do not skip out on therapy sessions or meals.
 Get the right nuttrition; most likely, with all the purging, your body isn't really getting all the nutrients it needs, so it may be necessary to go on vitamin and mineral supplements.
 Stay in touch with family and friends who care and support you.
 Do not overdo it on the exercise, and most importantly, stay true and kind to yourself.